baileytalks/salary-pledge/index.md

 ---
 layout: home.ejs
-title: Sign the salary pledge
+title: Salary Pledge · Pledge to show the salary on job descriptions
 ---

 # Pledge to show the salary on job descriptions